ankostis/python-glob2/README.rst

 - The ability to replace the filesystem functions used, in order to glob on virtual filesystems.

-- Compatible with Python 2 and Python 3 (tested with 3.3).
+- Compatible with Python 2.7 and Python 3.4+, roughly tested in Windows & Linux.

 It's currently based on the glob code from Python 3.3.1.